cloudandthings/python-dispatchio/README.md

 AWS receivers/executors are available only when `dispatchio[aws]` is installed.

 The command-line interface is also optional.
-Install `dispatchio[cli]` if you want the `dispatchio` command, shell completion, and the Typer-powered operator workflow shown later in this README.
+Install `dispatchio[cli]` if you want the `dispatchio` command, shell completion, and the Typer-powered user workflow shown later in this README.

 ## Features